- Docs

 - Start here to get connected: Connection Settings In Your FTP App

-- Transfers are slow: FTP Performance Tips
+- Slow transfers: FTP Performance Tips

 - Uploads "succeed" but files don't arrive: Automatically Creating Folders Upon Upload